Metric uniformization of morphisms of Berkovich curves: Profile function and higher ramification

 (ii) Choose $r$ with $s=\varphi_{F/K}(r)$.
 Then $(G/H)^s=(G/H)_r=G_tH/H$ by Corollary~\ref{jcor}, where $r=\varphi_{L/F}(t)$.
 It remains to note that $\varphi_{L/K}(t)=s$ by part (i) and hence $G_t=G^s$. \end{proof}

 \begin{rem} In the classical situation, the second part of Theorem~\ref{Herth} is called Herbrand's theorem.
 However, the first part is, perhaps, even more important.
-In a sense, it shows that Herbrand's function is a reasonable invariant of an almost monogeneous extension $L/K$. \end{rem}
+In a sense, it shows that the Herbrand function is a reasonable invariant of an almost monogeneous extension $L/K$. \end{rem}